-Not a long time ago we told you about architect Cory Buckner, a real Mid-century Modern architecture expert, and her commitment to preserving a beautiful Mid-century neighbourhood in Los Angeles: Crestwood Hills.
+Not a long time ago we told you about architect Cory Buckner, a mid-century architecture expert, and her commitment to preserving a beautiful mid-century neighborhood in Los Angeles: Crestwood Hills.

-Today we bring you the story of one of the homes in Crestwood Hills, the Schneidman House designed by the Mid-century Modern archistar A. Quincy Jones, told from from the point of view of the current owners: Alex and Kristin MacDowell.
+Today we bring you the story of one of the homes in Crestwood Hills, the Schneidman House designed by mid-century modern archistar A. Quincy Jones, told from from the point of view of the current owners: Alex and Kristin MacDowell.

 Alex tells us about the long journey they went on to find the Schneidman House, what this house means to them and reveals the concepts behind the decoration process that showcases their beautiful Mid-century design collection.

 MCH: You are lucky enough to live in a A. Quincy Jones house.
 Tell us a bit more about yourself and how you came to live in this house.